Peter Glob: Biography

 Glob was a student of archeology at the University of Copenhagen.
 He published his dissertation and was awarded his PhD in 1944.
 He worked for the National Museum of Denmark from 1937 to 1949, then as a professor at Aarhus University from 1949 until 1960, and then as Director General of Museums and Antiquities for the state of Denmark (Riksantikvaren) from 1960 to 1981.
 He was co-founder of the Scandinavian Institute of Comparative Vandalism, an institution which studied the history of graffiti.
 His most famous investigation was that of the Tollund Man.

 Glob was also heavily engaged in archaeology of the Middle East and led several scientific expeditions there.
 In the 1950s he discovered and excavated the ruins of the ancient Dilmun civilization on the island country of Bahrain.
 In 1954 he and his team uncovered the Barbar Temple, considered to be part of the Dilmun culture.

 Personal life

 Peter Glob was born at Kalundborg on the Danish island of Zealand, the son of the Danish painter Johannes Glob (1882–1955).
-He later married to Harriet Roepstorff and they had five children, including the ceramic artist Lotte Glob.
+He later married Harriet Roepstorff and they had five children, including the ceramic artist Lotte Glob.
 He died at Djursland in 1985.